xin-xw/xinwng.github.io/README.md

-my personal portfolio hostes on github pages and redirected to a custom domain
+my personal portfolio hosted on github pages and redirected to a custom domain!